-If you’re lesbian, gay, bisexual, transgender, gender-nonbinary or queer, you’re likely to have experienced barriers to healthcare.
-Study after study shows that a majority of LGBTQ people have faced discrimination, denial of service, harassment and bias in healthcare settings.
+If you’re lesbian, gay, bisexual, transgender, gender-nonbinary or queer, odds are, you've faced barriers to healthcare.
+Studies show that most LGBTQ people have.
+Discrimination includes denial of service, harassment, and bias in healthcare settings.
 Many healthcare professionals lack information about the healthcare needs of LGBTQ patients.

-Like others, you may have chosen to stay silent about your sexual orientation or gender identity when visiting the doctor.
-Or, like many people in the LGBTQ community, you just haven’t seen a doctor at all.
+Like others, you may have chosen to stay silent.
+You've hidden your sexual orientation or gender identity when visiting the doctor.
+Or, like many people in the LGBTQ community, you haven’t seen a doctor at all.

 LGBTQ Healthcare at UVA

-At UVA, we want you to find a welcoming, safe and inclusive environment.
-We have providers with years of experience serving the LGBT community, and we provide trainings and policies to guide team members in living our commitment to equity for all.
+At UVA, we want you to find a welcoming, safe, and inclusive environment.
+We have providers with years of experience serving the LGBT community.
+We provide trainings to guide team members in living our commitment to equity for all.

 We emphasize compassionate care for your whole person and offer:

 - LGB-specific health screenings

 - Transgender healthcare services